Iamanshkoria/collabGeniusProject/README.md

-This version provides clearer instructions and better formatting.
-Make sure to replace `"iamanshkoria"` with your actual GitHub username before using it.
+This version provides clearer instructions and better formatting.`"iamanshkoria"` with your actual GitHub username before using it.